-Ms. Ng Sui Chun, aged 73, is the finance director of the Company and one of the founders of the Group.
+Ms. Ng Sui Chun, aged 74, is the finance director of the Company and one of the founders of the Group.
 She also holds directorship in all subsidiaries of the Group.
-Ms. Ng has been actively involved in the management of the daily operations of the Group for over 49 years and is responsible for the implementation of corporate policies, particularly in the area of finance and administration of the Group.
+Ms. Ng. has been actively involved in the management of the daily operations of the Group for over 50 years and is responsible for the implementation of corporate policies, particularly in the area of finance and administration of the Group.
 She also actively participates in charitable activities, including being the chairman of the Aberdeen Women Compassion Association, a committee member of the Association for the Elders of Aberdeen, a member of Zhongshan Overseas Women Association and a committee member of The Tung Wah Group of Hospitals Aberdeen District Committee.
 Ms. Ng is the mother of Mr. Wong Ling Sun, Vincent, Ms. Wong Wai Man, Vivian and Ms. Wong Wai Sum, Maya.
 She is also the sister-in-law of Mr. Wong Man Chiu.
 She also holds directorship in three substantial shareholders as defined under Part XV Disclosure of Interests of SFO, namely Skyblue, Metro Success and JETSUN.

-Mr. Chan Man Chun, MBA, JP, aged 60, is the CEO and Executive Director.
+Mr. Chan Man Chun, MBA, JP, aged 61, is the CEO and Executive Director.
 Mr. Chan is actively involved in the overall business operations and is responsible for the formulation and implementation of the corporate strategies of the Group.
 He holds a master degree in business administration (MBA) and a bachelor degree in transport from The Hong Kong Polytechnic University.
 Mr. Chan is the chairman of the Hong Kong Scheduled (GMB) Licensee Association.
-He is currently an appointed member of the Southern District Council, the chairman of the District Youth Community Building Committee of the Home Affairs Department, and a member of the Service Quality Group for Residential Child Care Centre/Residential Special Child Care Centres of Social Welfare Department.
+He is currently an appointed member of the Southern District Council.
 He is also the president of the Southern District Football Club and the chairman of the Southern District Recreation & Sports Association.
 He joined the Group in July 1989 and was appointed as CEO on 1 April 2005.

-Ms. Wong Wai Sum, Maya (former name: Ms. Wong Wai Sum, May), BBA (HRM), MA (TranspPol & Plan), MIHRM (HK), CMILT, aged 48, is the daughter of Ms. Ng Sui Chun, the sister of Mr. Wong Ling Sun, Vincent and Ms. Wong Wai Man, Vivian and the niece of Mr. Wong Man Chiu.
+Ms. Wong Wai Sum, Maya (former name: Ms. Wong Wai Sum, May), BBA (HRM), MA (TranspPol & Plan), MIHRM (HK), CMILT, aged 49, is the daughter of Ms. Ng Sui Chun, the sister of Mr. Wong Ling Sun, Vincent and Ms. Wong Wai Man, Vivian and the niece of Mr. Wong Man Chiu.
 She is also the director of all subsidiaries of the Group.
 She also holds directorship in three substantial shareholders as defined under Part XV Disclosure of Interests of SFO, namely Skyblue, Metro Success and JETSUN.
 She joined the Group in September 2003.
 Ms. Wong is the human resources and deputy finance director of the Company and is responsible for the human resources and financial management of the Group.
 Prior to joining the Group, Ms. Wong worked for a leading international airline company.
 She holds a master of arts degree in transport policy and planning from The University of Hong Kong and a bachelor of business administration degree (major in human resources management) from Simon Fraser University in Canada.
 She received a certificate of international division program in Japanese language and Asian studies in Waseda University in Japan.
 She has been a chartered member of CILT in Hong Kong and an ordinary member of the Hong Kong Institute of Human Resources Management since 2005.
 Ms. Wong was appointed as Executive Director on 30 September 2011.